w3c-fedid/identity-handler/identity-handler-explainer.md

 1. Fetches the well-known and reads the `identity-handler` declaration.
 2. Runs _Match Service Worker Registration_ against a **FedCM-managed, isolated `StorageKey`** (nonce-based) so the FedCM registration can never collide with a page-initiated `navigator.serviceWorker.register()` for the same path.
-3. If a matching registration exists for the declared origin, `scope`, and `service-worker` URL, it dispatches the `identityrequest` event to it and schedules a [Soft Update](https://www.w3.org/TR/service-workers/#soft-update) **in parallel** (governed by HTTP cache freshness, so the IDP keeps its normal staged-rollout/rollback strategy).
+3. If a matching registration exists for the declared origin and `service-worker` URL, it dispatches the `identityrequest` event to it and schedules a [Soft Update](https://www.w3.org/TR/service-workers/#soft-update) **in parallel** (governed by HTTP cache freshness, so the IDP keeps its normal staged-rollout/rollback strategy).
 4. Otherwise it registers and activates the declared handler, then dispatches.

 ### Selective endpoint policy